hetingjane/Diana/CONTRIBUTING.md

 This file summarizes any code conventions being followed in the individual projects and Git in general.

 ## Git

+### Small commits
+A commit should only have related changes.
+Any time you find yourself using a `;` or `and` in your commit message, think if you can separate the commit into multiple commits.
+This doesn't mean that small commits can't change multiple files.
+In fact, they often do.
+However, the focus of the commit should always be that _one_ bug fix or feature addition.

+Small commits are easy to revert, and reduce project maintenance pain in the long run.

 ### Write a good Git commit message

 - **Limit the subject line to 50 characters** Keeping subject lines at this length ensures that they are readable, and forces the author to think for a moment about the most concise way to explain what’s going on.
 However, consider 72 the hard limit.

 - **Do not end the subject line with a period** Trailing punctuation is unnecessary in subject lines.
 Besides, space is precious when you’re trying to keep them to 50 chars or less.